United States Air Force Academy Cadet Wing: Squadrons

 When the first class entered the academy in the summer of 1955, they were divided into four squadrons.
 The number of squadrons then gradually increased at an average of four to eight per year; and by 1970, to its peak of 40 squadrons.
 The number dipped from 40 to 36 in 1999 but returned to its current strength of 40 squadrons in 2006.

 Cadet Groups One, Two, Three and Four consist of Squadrons 1–10, 11–20, 21–30, and 31–40 respectively.

 Class exemplar

 During the fall semester of the third-class (sophomore) year, the AFCW cadets choose a class exemplar who becomes the class' honorary namesake.
 The exemplar is typically a deceased former member of the Air Force or Army Air Force, with a few notable exceptions like the Wright Brothers and Neil Armstrong.
 The tradition began with the Class of 2000.
+Class of 00-03 selected exemplars during the 99-00 school year with class of 03 receiving theirs after recognition.
 The selection of the class exemplar is celebrated with a class-wide dinner.